 Bringing your own phone?
 Check those bands

-Broadly speaking, networks are split into two types of 5G technology – sub6GHz and mmWave.
+Broadly speaking, networks fall into two types of 5G technology – sub6GHz and mmWave.
 You need a phone that specifically supports mmWave to use 5G networks such as Verizon.
 Sub-6GHz is more widely supported, particularly outside the US.
-Sub-6GHz bands have names ranging from n1 to n98, while mmWave is named from n257 to n261.
+Sub-6GHz bands have names ranging from n1 to n98, while mmWave runs from n257 to n261.

 It’s always worth checking compatibility between phone and network bands to ensure you get the most out of any network, especially if you’re bringing your own phone.
 You can usually find this information on your smartphone’s official spec page, and carriers often list this information on their websites too.
 Failing that, many third-party websites are tracking 5G frequency bands for networks around the world.
 See Kimovil’s frequency checker as a good example.